wach78/lexicon-GarageV3/README.md

-﻿# GarageV2
+﻿# GarageV3

-GarageV2 is a C# console application for managing a small vehicle garage.
-The application lets the user create a garage, populate it with sample vehicles, park new vehicles, list parked vehicles, count vehicle types, remove vehicles, find vehicles by plate number, and search vehicles by filters.
+GarageV3 is a C# console application for managing a small vehicle garage.

-The project is built as a learning exercise around object-oriented programming, interfaces, enums, validation, inheritance,Generics ,LINQ and console-based user interaction.
+This version continues from GarageV2 and focuses on improving structure, readability, validation, and testability.
+A key goal for GarageV3 is to add automated unit tests for the core garage logic and validation rules.

+## Project status

+GarageV3 is currently a learning project for object-oriented programming in C#.

+Current focus:

+- Keep the console application working.
+- Improve the project structure step by step.
+- Add unit tests for important business logic.
+- Make the code easier to maintain and extend.

 ## Features

+The application lets the user:

 - Create a garage with a custom capacity.
 - Populate the garage with predefined sample vehicles.
-- Park vehicles manually.
+- Park new vehicles.
 - Prevent duplicate plate numbers.
 - Detect when the garage is full.
 - List all parked vehicles.